Autism Services For Young Children

 Finding answers for your child on the autism spectrum can be daunting, as autism can come in many different forms and treatment methods can vary even more.
 Parents can be caught between not finding any services or having too many choices.
 Parents are generally faced with two main choices amongst hundreds of smaller ones.
 These two choices, when looking at behavioral treatment methods, come down to Applied Behavioral Analysis, or Naturalistic Teaching.
 I am not here to criticize any methodology, I truly believe everyone’s heart is in the right place.
 I can only talk about my experience with either side and what led me to create The Vogl Method for Autism.
 Although I began in an ABA type program, learning directly from Dr. Lovass’ “Me Book”, I wanted something that was driven by more spontaneous play, play that I observed in children every day.
 I did, however, appreciate the structure and organization of ABA.
 These interests led me to study as many Naturalistic Teaching methods as I possibly could.

-Naturalistic Teaching is able to solve many missing factors found in more traditional treatment methods.
+The Vogl Method is a naturalistic teaching is able to solve many missing factors found in more traditional treatment methods.
 It offers teachings within spontaneous play, real-life and practical language development, easily generalized to be used with other children.
 Use of regular items and play in a child’s natural environment will alleviate the need for expensive equipment or learning materials.
 One of Naturalistic Teaching’s strongest components is that it makes significant use of a child’s immediate interest.
 To put this simply, when you talk about what you want, want to play with or want to do, you are more likely to ask for it!
 Naturalistic Teaching methods are known as child-centered approaches, meaning the activity is designed around the child in the moment the need arrises.
 The Vogl Method falls within this style of treatment and comes from Andrew Vogl’s experience and studying many other Naturalistic Teaching modalities as well as his research and work with hundreds of families in Connecticut and California.

 What is The Vogl Method?